WAXE Achieves Self Reported Market Capitalization of $328.55 Million (WAXE)

-WAXE (WAXE) traded down 3.9% against the dollar during the 1-day period ending at 17:00 PM ET on April 1st.
-During the last week, WAXE has traded 4.8% lower against the dollar.
-WAXE has a total market cap of $328.55 million and $9,481.42 worth of WAXE was traded on exchanges in the last 24 hours.
-One WAXE coin can currently be purchased for about $93.59 or 0.00135988 BTC on popular exchanges.
+WAXE (WAXE) traded 8.5% higher against the US dollar during the 24 hour period ending at 14:00 PM E.T. on April 8th.
+In the last seven days, WAXE has traded down 2.2% against the US dollar.
+One WAXE coin can currently be bought for about $91.49 or 0.00126883 BTC on exchanges.
+WAXE has a total market cap of $328.55 million and approximately $10,270.06 worth of WAXE was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.